EBIBioStudies/BioStudySubmProxy/scripts/submtool-ui/README.md

 ## Checkout/Build/Deploy ##
-The following command will do everything: checkout, build and deploy
+The following command does all: checkout, build and deploy
 ```
 $ ansible-playbook -i hosts playbook.yml
 ```